Extending structures I: the level of groups

 for all $h_1$, $h_2 \in H$ and $s_1$, $s_2\in S$.
 In other words, even if we drop the normality assumption, the group $E$ can still be rebuilt from a subgroup $H$ and the fiber $S$ of an $H$-linear retraction.
-Moreover, any group structure $\cdot$ that can be defined on a set $E$ such that a given group $H$ will be contained as a subgroup has the form \equref{inmultireau00} for some system $(S, \rhd, \lhd, f, \ast )$.
+Moreover, any group structure $\cdot$ that can be defined on a set $E$ such that a given group $H$ will be contained as a subgroup has the form \equref{inmultireau00} for some system $(S, \triangleright, \triangleleft, f, \ast )$.
 This new type of product will be called \emph{unified product} and it is easily seen that both the crossed and the bicrossed product of groups are special cases of it.